hot-glue-for-rails/hot-glue/README.md

 Note this leaves open a privileged escalation attack (a security vulnerability).

 To fix this, you'll need to use Pundit with special syntax designed for this purpose.
 Please see [Example #17 in the Hot Glue Tutorial](https://school.jfbcodes.com/8188)

+• Remember you model should have `accepts_nested_attributes_for :roles, allow_destroy: true`

+• If you are using an --include list (not auto-detect or smart layout), be sure to treat the tags as-if it was one field on your layout and insert it according to where you want it.

 ### `--factory-creation={ ... }`

 The code you specify inside of `{` and `}` will be used to generate a new object.
 The factory should instantiate with any arguments (I suggest Ruby keyword arguments) and must provide a method that is the name of the thing.